putyourlightson/laravel-datastar/README.md

 #### `renderDatastarView()`

 Renders a Datastar view.
 Accepts the view path as the first argument and an optional array of variables as the second argument.
-The Blade view should contain Datastar directives.
+The Blade view should output Datastar directives.

 ```php
 $this->renderDatastarView('datastar.toggle', ['enabled' => true]);